| |

 In small bowl, combine brown sugar, oats, dates, and cinnamon.
 Fill each cored apple with equal amounts of oat mixture.
 (Mixture will spill over top of apples.)
 Place 1/2 teaspoon butter on top of filling in each apple.

-Cook apples, covered, in Mircrowave on Medium-High (70 percent power) until tender, 12 to 14 minutes, turning each apple halfway through cooking time.
-Spoon cooking liquid from baking dish over apples to serve. |
+Cook apples, covered, in microwave on medium-high (70 percent power) until tender, 12 to 14 minutes, turning each apple halfway through cooking time.
+Spoon cooking liquid from baking dish over apples to serve.